ibexa/documentation-developer/docs/tutorials/generic_field_type/creating_a_point2d_field_type.md

 # Creating a Point 2D Field Type

-!!! tip "Getting the code"

-    The code created in this tutorial is available on [GitHub](https://github.com/ezsystems/generic-field-type-tutorial/tree/master).

 This tutorial covers the creation and development of a custom [[= product_name =]] [Field Type](../../api/field_type_reference.md) based on a [Generic Field Type](../../extending/extending_field_type.md).
 The Generic Field Type is a very powerful extension point.
 It enables you to easily build complex solutions on a ready-to-go Field Type template.